Professor Shudong Wang

 - • Development of Pim1 inhibitors for treatment of hematopoietic malignancies.
 Pim1 is a proto-oncogene that has been implicated in early transformation and tumour progression, especially in hematopoietic malignancies and prostate carcinoma where it is a marker of a poor prognosis.
 Therefore Pim1 is emerging as an important target in drug discovery.
 However the current challenge is to obtain compounds that specifically inhibit only Pim1.
 This project provides a novel class of selective Pm1 inhibitors as potential therapeutic agents which are also used to investigate the different roles of other members of Pim kinase family in cells.

-Hao Shao, Shenhua Shi, David W. Foley, Frankie Lam, Abdullah Y. Abbas, Xiangrui Liu, Shiliang Huang, Xiangrui Jiang, Nadiah Baharin, Peter M. Fischer, Shudong Wang.
-Synthesis, structure-activity relationship and biological evaluation of 2,4,5-trisubstituted pyrimidine CDK inhibitors as potential anti-tumour agents.
-European Journal of Medicinal Chemistry, 10.1016/j.ejmech.2013.08.052, 2013.
+Hao Shao, Shenhua Shi, David W. Foley, Frankie Lam, Abdullah Y. Abbas, Xiangrui Liu, Shiliang Huang, Xiangrui Jiang, Nadiah Baharin, Peter M. Fischer, and Shudong Wang.
+Synthesis, structure-activity relationship and biological evaluation of 2,4,5-trisubstituted pyrimidine CDK inhibitors as potential anti-tumour agents, European Journal of Medicinal Chemistry, 10.1016/j.ejmech.2013.08.052, 2013.

 Jinqiang Hou, Theodosia Teo, Matthew J. Sykes, and Shudong Wang.
 Insights into the Importance of DFD-Motif and Insertion I1 in Stabilizing the DFD-Out Conformation of Mnk2 Kinase.
 ACS Medicinal Chemistry Letters, dx.doi.org/10.1021/ml400145x, 2013.